• Skip to primary navigation

 Red potato recipe

 I like buying potatoes every week, even when I don't have a recipe at hand.
 They are always my go-to when I want an easy and filling meal.
-Potatoes are affordable and nutritious.
+Potatoes are nutritious and my darling daughter's favorite!

 These red potatoes have been pan-fried with garlic, turmeric, ginger, dry and fresh herbs that increase their flavor and nutritional profile as we increase their healing profile.

-No need for you pre-boiling the potatoes as many fried potatoes recipes ask.
+You do not need to pre-boil the potatoes as many fried potato recipes demand.

 pan-fried red potatoes